 Initially working out of her garage, Mrs. Martin obtained resources from family and friends and sometimes went door to door.
 Clothing was donated and food was obtained by driving to the grocery stores on Hilton Head Island and picking up outdated food items.

-"She reminded us that as Bluffton has grown and developed, there is another Bluffton that is still there that needs help," said John Orth past vice board chair,, "and not to give things away just for the sake of giving them away, but give them with a piece of your heart so the dignity of the person getting them is preserved."
+“She reminded us that as Bluffton has grown and developed, there is another Bluffton that is still there that needs help,” said John Orth past vice board chair.
+“She told us not to give things away just for the sake of giving them away but give them with a piece of your heart so the dignity of the person getting them is preserved.”

 Her work did not go unnoticed.
 In 2012, she received the Alice Glenn Doughtie Good Citizenship Award from the Hilton Head Island-Bluffton Chamber of Commerce and was placed on the town of Bluffton’s Wall of Honor.

 Most notably, in 2011, she received the Presidential Citizens Medal from President Barack Obama at the White House.
 The nation’s second-highest civilian honor recognizes Americans who perform “exemplary deeds of service.”
 Click here to see Mrs. Ida talk about how it all got started.